thesnews/brackets/README.md

 Deployment
 ----------

-Running on latest Ubuntu LTS, fresh install.
+Originally designed to deploy to Heroku, but modified for latest Ubuntu LTS, fresh install.

 First, upgrade packages: